hootsuite/microservice-graph-explorer/README.md

 ### Microservice Dashboards
 The Microservice Graph Explorer provides a dashboard for each service in your service graph.
 These dashboards [have static deep links](src/app-status.js#L25) that you can save and link to from your documentation.
-The dashboards will automatically refresh with up to date info / health every 1 minute (This can be changed in config.).
+The dashboards will automatically refresh with the current info / health every 1 minute (configurable).
-All dashboards will also stay in sync across all viewers because all data is pushed from the server to the browser using websockets and the backend is purely event driven.
-This is great because it means all users will always have the same view of the same data at the same time.
+All dashboards stay in sync across all viewers because the data is pushed from the host server to the browser using websockets and has an event driven backend.
+This is great because it means all users will always have a consistent view of your microservices health.

 ### Microservice Graph Health
-The root dashboard for each application that the MGE monitors has the complete service graph health.
-Because the Health Checks API links services together as external dependencies, it means that if you check the health of the top node in a microservices graph, this health check propagates over the whole graph giving you a snapshot in time of the graphs health.
-It truly allows you to see your applications health like a user does.
+The root dashboard for each application that is monitored, has the complete service graph health.
+Because the Health Checks API links services together as external dependencies, it means that if you check the health of the top node in a microservices graph, this health check propagates over the whole graph giving you a snapshot in time of the overall graphs health.
+It truly allows you to see your applications health from the perspective of a user.

 ### Health Widget
 The Microservice Graph Explorer also provides a "Health Widget" that you can embed on other web applications [via an iFrame](src/app-widget.js#L19).
-A common use case for this is to embed it in your build pipeline or on an internal health / status page.
-The widget is also always in sync with dashboards as it uses a websocket and gets its data pushed from the server.
-The widget is also clickable and opens a new window to the applicable dashboard.
+Embed it in your build pipeline or on a health status page, this ensures that everyone sees the current health of your applications.
+The widget is also clickable and opens to the applicable dashboard.

 <img src="https://github.com/hootsuite/microservice-graph-explorer/raw/master/img/microservice-graph-explorer-widget.png?raw=true" width="241" height="110" />